Please contact the Shakopee Police Department at 952-233-9400 to report a pet that is a nuisance or a danger to the public.

 Dogs that have a history, tendency or propensity to attack, chase or bite humans or other domestic animals without provocation are classified as dangerous or potentially dangerous dogs.
 An owner of a dangerous or potentially dangerous dog must keep the dog properly enclosed on his or her property with a warning sign posted in plain sight or muzzled and restrained on a leash no more than 4 feet long at all times.
 The dog must also be registered and have a microchip identification.

-Residents may keep up to five hen chickens on their property, provided they meet all the conditions outlined in the city ordinance [PDF], including:
+Residents may keep up to five hen chickens on their property, provided they meet all the conditions outlined in City Code 130.04(H), including:

 - All five chickens must be hens; no roosters are allowed.